-- 96. (1) A person who, immediately before the date of commencement of this Act, was a Registrar of Marriages under the Marriage Act (now repealed) or the African Christian Marriage and Divorce Act (now repealed), or an assistant Registrar under the Islamic Marriage and Divorce Registration Act (now repealed), shall, as soon as practicable thereafter, send all registers of marriages and divorces to the Director. - (2) Parties to a marriage contracted under customary law, the Hindu Marriage and Divorce Act (now repealed) or the Islamic Marriage and Divorce Registration Act (now repealed) before commencement of this Act, which is not registered shall apply to the Director or County Director to assistant Director for the registration of that marriage under this Act within three (3) years of the coming to force of this Act. - (3) The parties to a customary marriage shall register such a marriage the marriage within three years of the coming to force of this Act. - (4) The Cabinet Secretary may extend the registration period under this section by notice in the Gazette.
+- (2) Parties to a marriage contracted under customary law, the Hindu Marriage and Divorce Act (now repealed) or the Islamic Marriage and Divorce Registration Act (now repealed) before commencement of this Act, which is not registered shall apply to the Director or County Director to assistant Director for the registration of that marriage under this Act within three years of the coming to force of this Act. - (3) The parties to a customary marriage shall register such a marriage the marriage within three years of the coming to force of this Act. - (4) The Cabinet Secretary may extend the registration period under this section by notice in the Gazette. - 97.
+The Acts of Parliament listed in the Schedule are repealed.

-Repeals
+Repeals.